 When you take of the children of Israel the tithe which I have given you from them for your inheritance, then you shall set apart of it a gift for Yehovah, even a tithe of the tithe.
 (Num 18:26)

-Sadly, they do not even suspect, for the lack of knowledge of the Torah (consider Shimon’s warning in 2Pe 3:14-17), that YHVH forbids any impersonation of the Levitical priesthood.
-No one can say today that he is a modern-day Levite and thus entitled to the tithes.
+Sadly, they do not even suspect, for the lack of knowledge of the Torah (consider Shimon’s warning in 2Pe 3:14-17), that YHVH forbids any impersonation or substitution of the Levitical priesthood.
+No one can say today that he is a modern-day Levite, and that he has no portion, nor inheritance, and thus he is entitled to the tithes Paul had allegedly received.

 And do not forsake the Levite who is within your gates, for he has no part nor inheritance with you.
 At the end of every third year, you bring out all the tithe of your increase of that year and store it up within your gates.
 And the Levite, because he has no portion nor inheritance with you, and the sojourner and the fatherless and the widow who are within your gates, shall come and eat and be satisfied, so that Yehovah your Elohim does bless you in all the work of your hand which you do.
 (Deu 14:27-29)

-Strictly speaking, we cannot even tithe today, because we do not know with certainty who the Levites are, and even if we know, still no sacrificial service can be instituted without the Temple.
-And the Third Temple cannot function without the Messiah.
-And since there is no Levitical priesthood today, the tithes we can tithe today are for the poor, the widow, the orphans, the sick; your tithes are for the needy only.
-This is the Torah of YHVH.
+Strictly speaking, according to Torah, we cannot even tithe today.
+We cannot tithe because there is no Temple in Jerusalem, we do not know with certainty who the Levites are, and even if we know, still no sacrificial service can be instituted without the Temple.
+And even if the Third Temple is to be built, it cannot function without the Messiah.
+And because of all of the above, our charities are for the poor, the widow, the orphans, the sick, for the needy only.
+This is the essence of Torah of YHVH.

-But they do not know that and do not want to know.
-Ironically, the same people that have rejected the Law of YHVH, have kept only one law of it: the law of tithes.
+But the pastors do not know that and do not want to know it.
+Ironically, the same people that have rejected the Law, have kept only one law of it: the law of tithes.
 How convenient!
 Their favorite quote of the Scripture is 1Co 9:9.
 Every Sunday morning they require from the congregants the money otherwise meant for the needy.